dmccreary/circuits/docs/glossary.md

 #### Operational Amplifier

 A high-gain electronic voltage amplifier with differential inputs and usually a single-ended output, used in various signal processing applications.

+#### Overleaf

+An online LaTeX editor that allows you to write and compile LaTeX documents in a web browser.

+In this course, we use Overleaf to convert []

 #### Parallel Circuit